Now that you’ve learned all about SEO, what it involves, and how to measure it and set yourself up for success you may be asking:

 If your business is doing great revenue and you’ve worked with a consultant or agency to see the bigger opportunity and how to get there, then it might be time to hire.

 Either way, I’d be happy to consult with you on your strategy through Credo’s Porter Service.
-We’ll spend an hour talking about your business and your goals, and I can give you my recommendations from a decade of doing SEO and running marketing teams, as well as seeing over 1300 businesses through Credo looking to hire or move their company in the right direction.
+We’ll spend an hour talking about your business and your goals, and I can give you my recommendations from 12+ years doing SEO and running marketing teams, as well as seeing over 6,000 businesses and 1,000 SaaS companies come through Credo looking to hire or move their company in the right direction.

 The next question you may have is whether you should hire a solo consultant or an agency to help you with your SEO.